ibs12/Light-and-Sound-Memory-Game/README.md

 Allowed users to set there own desired length of the pattern

-- [Diffent levels of difficulty with shorter amount of time to play back pattern and clue sequences being played even faster than what I have right now, multiples sounds for each button, Create a musical mode where it just plays random instruments at the same time since all of my buttons already play instruments it wouldn't be too hard to add a few more buttonsm, make a better user interface]
+- [Diffent levels of difficulty with shorter amount of time to play back pattern and clue sequences being played even faster than what I have right now, multiples sounds for each button, Create a musical mode where it just plays random instruments at the same time since all of my buttons already play instruments it wouldn't be too hard to add a few more buttons.
+I would overall want to make a better user interface]

 ## Video Walkthrough (GIF)

 If you recorded multiple GIFs for all the implemented features, you can add them here:
 First win showcase
 ![](http://g.recordit.co/oxJbePLkFj.gif)
-Shows Strikes allowing 2 mistakes, but on the third one you lose
+Shows strikes allowing 2 mistakes, but on the third one you lose
 ![](http://g.recordit.co/45Tn4PL0pU.gif)
 Shows randomly generated patterns each time the game starts, clueHoldTime decreaseing each turn and showing user changing pattern length
 ![](http://g.recordit.co/FckcXx6wtt.gif)
-Shows User selecting a button before the timer starts which causes him to lose the game
+Shows user selecting a button before the timer starts which causes the user to lose the game
 ![](http://g.recordit.co/Rq0sIB65C0.gif)
 Shows user running out of time and losing the game
 ![](http://g.recordit.co/WXn42Yk9Rx.gif)